 This artwork is a real-life work called Las Meninas.
 This painting is huge, and to spot the forgery you’ll need to turn your attention to the doorway at the back.
 If the man’s hand is bent sideways, it’s genuine.
 If the man’s hand is bent upward as if to wave, it’s fake.
 This one’s tricky, so keep your eyes peeled!

 The real-world version of the tremendous statue is called the Houmuwu ding.
 The forged version has a lid on top, whereas the genuine version kind of looks like a fancy sink.
 This statue doesn’t appear in Redd’s shop very often!

 You’ve definitely seen this painting before!
 It’s Vincent van Goh’s Starry Night — one of the most famous pieces of all time.
 It’s always genuine when it appears in Animal Crossing, plus it makes for a great home decoration!

 The real-world valiant statue is called the Winged Victory of Samothrace.
 It’s kind of hard to explain the forged version, but its legs are mirrored.
 In the real one, the statue’s right leg is the one walking forward.
 Look at the image above if you need more details!

-The warm painting is based on Francisco de Goya’s La Maja Vestida.
+The warm painting is Francisco de Goya’s La Maja Vestida.
 Just like the twinkling painting, this piece is always genuine when it appears in Animal Crossing.
 Don’t worry about getting ripped off, because Redd always stocks genuine versions!

-The warrior statue is based on a real-life work called the Terracotta Army.
+The warrior statue is a real-life work called the Terracotta Army.
 When you donate it to the museum, a bunch of tiny statues will appear with it even though you only donated one!
 In the forged version, the man is holding a shovel.
 He isn’t holding anything in the real version.